codesonzh/poloniex-ninja/giveaway/README.md

 ## Current eligible addresses

-Last update: 21st September 2017
+Last update: 22nd December 2017

 If you're not on this list it's probably because I haven't updated, but you're welcome to create a pull request (it must link to your tweet), also, raise an